Bee-Lab/BeelabTagBundle/Resources/doc/index.md

      */
     private $tags;

-    // note: if you generated code with SensioGeneratorBundle, you need
+    // note: if you generated code, you need to
-    // to replace "Tag" with "TagInterface" where appropriate
+    // replace "Tag" with "TagInterface" where appropriate

     /**
      * Constructor